takezoe/scalatra-scalajs.g8/README.md

 scalatra-scalajs.g8
 =================

-Template project for the web application which is based on Scalatra with Scala.js.
+Template project for web applications based on Scalatra with Scala.js.

 ## Usage